 The American Studies Program attempts to help students explore public policy and current issues in the light of Biblical truth and to prepare students to live as Christians in our society.

-Twenty-hour-a-week internships in organizations, such as the Department of Justice, White House, Congress, Associated Press, Library of Congress, Christian Legal Society, Samaritan Ministries, Heritage Foundation, and the Smithsonian Institute, give students hands-on experience.
+Twenty-four-hour-a-week internships in organizations, such as the Department of Justice, White House, Congress, Associated Press, Library of Congress, Christian Legal Society, Samaritan Ministries, Heritage Foundation, and the Smithsonian Institute, give students hands-on experience.
 Program advisors attempt to place students according to their interests.